 Underneath the results, you’ll find advice on how to decipher the data.
 For example, the Flesch Kincaid Reading Ease is based on a scale of 0-100.
 The higher the score the easier the text is to read.

-High quality content is easy to read.
+High quality content marketing strategy is easy to read.
 Rather than hope for the best, use the Readability Test Tool so you know for sure that you’re on the right track.
-Your audience is sure to thank you for it.
+Your target audience is sure to thank you for it.

 Do understand the benefits of making your writing “bold and clear?”